json420/degu/doc/degu.client.rst

         * ``'ca_file'`` and/or ``'ca_path'`` - an ``str`` providing the path of
-          the file or directory, respectively, containing the trusted CA certificates use to verify server certificates when making connections; if neither of these are provided, then the default system-wide CA certificates are used; also note that when neither of these of these are provided, ``'check_hostname'`` must be ``True``, as
+          the file or directory, respectively, containing the trusted CA certificates used to verify server certificates when making connections; if neither of these are provided, then the default system-wide CA certificates are used; also note that when neither of these of these are provided, ``'check_hostname'`` must be ``True``, as